codeaudit/spo/src/api/webrpc/README.md

 # Webrpc

-This is a description about skycoin webrpc, which implemented the [json-rpc 2.0](http://www.jsonrpc.org/specification) protocol.
+This is a description about spo webrpc, which implemented the [json-rpc 2.0](http://www.jsonrpc.org/specification) protocol.
 The rpc service entry point is /webrpc, and only accept the HTTP `POST` requests.

 ## Get Status